larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 (58:04)
 Is that, is that normal?
 OK, now.
 This this is the lights of the processor.
-Now the PDP6 processor.
+Now the PDP-6 processor.
 And then.
-We had 219 inch relay racks to the right of the machine to the left of the of the console, which were the guts of the processor
+We had two 19-inch relay racks to the right of the machine to the left of the of the console, which were the guts of the processor